 Much like a motorist in a car or truck, motorcyclists must have licenses to operate on public streets.
 They must be over the age of 18 and obtain a special endorsement on their license to lawfully ride.
 Temporary permits are available for riders aged 16 or 17, but they forbid passengers and are only valid during the daytime.

 One of the most contentious laws regarding motorcycles involves helmet requirements.
 A person can sue for injuries even if they were not wearing a motorcycle helmet because unlike many states, there is no rule that requires adults to use helmets in Ohio.
 However, riders and passengers under the age of 18 are required to do so.
 The presence or absence of a helmet in a motorcycle accident will not bar a rider from recovering damages, but it can impact the amount of compensation available.
-A Columbus attorney will advise a rider on how helmet laws can impact their case.
+A Columbus motorbike accident lawyer will advise a rider on how helmet laws can impact their case.

 Negotiating a Settlement in a Motorcycle Accident Claim

 The length of a motorcycle accident lawsuit varies depending on multiple factors.
 Many riders go into an injury claim concerned about the possibility of a drawn-out legal battle.
-While some claims ultimately go to trial, many Columbus motorcycle accident cases are resolved by an attorney long before that becomes necessary.
+While some claims ultimately go to trial, many Columbus motorbike accident cases are resolved by an attorney long before that becomes necessary.

 A settlement can occur at any time throughout the litigation process.
 In many cases, the two parties can work out an agreement as soon as the plaintiff contacts the defendant about a prospective lawsuit.
 In such situations, it can be possible to resolve a claim before a lawsuit is filed.